VachanVY/Attention-Is-All-You-Need/README.md

   <img src="https://miro.medium.com/v2/resize:fit:1100/format:webp/0*3ykVCJ9okbgB0uUR.png" width="600">

+* Now, when we multiply the attention weights with the value matrix, the future tokens for a particular token will get 0 weight and thus will not be able to see the future tokens

 * If we mask the illegal connections as `0` after softmax, the sum won't be `1`, so we mask the illegal connections as `-inf` before applying softmax, so after applying softmax the sum will be `1`

 ## Multi-Head Attention